canmod/iidda/docs/lifecycle.md

 ### Dynamic

 Dynamic datasets are mature and have a stable structure, but will change regularly as new data get added to the sources.

-### Classic-IIDDA

-This is an initial state for a dataset with source that is uploaded directly as an csv/xlsx file that used to be on the classic IIDDA website https://davidearn.mcmaster.ca/iidda.

-Any file that begins in the `Classic-IIDDA` state can programmatically be pulled together.

 ### Superseded